sam83biswas/Unity_Talk/README.md

 # Unity_Talk

 **Online Collaboration Platform**

 This project is a web-based collaboration platform developed using the ASP.NET MVC 4.7 framework and C#.
 The platform provides a comprehensive environment for real-time communication, file sharing, task management, and collaborative work.
 It includes features such as one-to-one and group-based interactions, real-time chat, virtual meetings, and more.

 **Features**

-    a)User Registration & Profile Management: Users can sign up, log in, and manage their profile, including editing credentials and setting active status (active/away).
+    a)User Registration & Profile Management: Users can sign up, log in, and manage their profile, including editing credentials and s        etting active status (active/away).

     b)Group Management:
         i)Users can join public or private groups, or create new groups and assign admin roles.